xigh/rs8086/docs/ISA.md

 - MEMORY ADDRESSING: [BX+SI], [BX+DI], [BP+SI], [BP+DI], [SI], [DI], [BP], [BX] (todo)

 - IMMEDIATE VALUE: 8 or 16 bits : 0x12, 0x1234, etc.

+## Flags

+- CF - Carry flag

+This flag is set if the last arithmetic operation generated a carry or a borrow.

+- PF - Parity flag

+This flag is set if the last arithmetic operation generated an even number of 1-bits in the result.

+- AF - Auxiliary carry flag

+This flag is set if the last arithmetic operation generated a carry or borrow from bit 3 to bit 4.
+Todo: play with BCD and this flag.

+- ZF - Zero flag

+This flag is set if the last arithmetic or logical operation generated a zero result.

+- SF - Sign flag

+This flag is set if the last arithmetic or logical operation generated a negative result.

+- TF - Trap flag

+This flags puts the processor in single step mode for debugging.
+In this mode, the processor will generate an interrupt after each instruction.

+- IF - Interrupt flag

+This flag enables or disables interrupts.

+- DF - Direction flag

+This flag is used in string instructions to determine the direction of the operation.

+- OF - Overflow flag

+This flag is set if the last arithmetic operation generated an overflow.

 ## Instructions